How to apply

 - formal identity papers, such as your passport, national identity card, and student visa.

-If your documents aren't in English, you'll need to supply a certified English translation.
+If your documents are not in English, you will need to supply a certified English translation.

 4. Submit application